 In 2012, the Copyright Office asked organizations representing visual artists to conduct a national survey of artists and photographers about infringement of our works and our opinions about the creation of a copyright “small claims” court.
 In 2013, the Copyright Office released the results of its research via a study titled Remedies for Copyright Small Claims.
 In the report, it recommended that a small claims court be created to handle copyright claims that are too small to bring to federal court.
 The report also found that individual authors and creators suffered significant copyright infringements, and overwhelmingly favored a low-cost alternative dispute resolution.

-I urge visual artists – and creators of all kinds – to contact your Congressional representative, and ask him or her to enact H.R.
-3945 in support of a Small Claims court.
+I urge visual artists – and creators of all kinds – to contact your Congressional representative, and ask him or her to support of a Small Claims court.
 It takes just a few minutes to send a letter to your representative by clicking here, and doing so will benefit creators across the country.

 Lisa F. Shaftel,